dmccreary/graph-data-modeling-course/src/sort-glossary/glossary-sorted.md

+# Glossary of Terms for Graph Data Modeling with AI Course

 #### AML Modeling

 **AML (Anti-Money Laundering) Modeling** represents money laundering schemes in graph form to aid in detection and prevention.